pdelorme/ng2-play/README.md

 A minimal [Angular2](https://angular.io/) playground using [TypeScript](http://www.typescriptlang.org/) and [SystemJS loader](https://github.com/systemjs/systemjs)

+This is a fork of ng2-play to demonstrate the use of [ng2-translate](https://github.com/ocombe/ng2-translate).

 ## Install

 Clone this repo and execute in your favourite shell: